SiddharthManoj/CourseCheck/README.md

 I personally am not interesting in working on a non-free project.
 First off, the actual code isn't terribly complex, and most people who are driven enough to be copying a site will be able to figure out how to do what we've done in a week or two even if they can't see our actual code.
 (We figured it out from scratch in 36 hours).
 But I do think we shouldn't be distributing our PHP until we're sure everything's secure. - WA

--I understand your stance on this.
+I understand your stance on this.
 I just don't want some other CS guys to make the same thing and have it grow to be more popular. - GO

+If someone forks it and makes a better version of our website that users choose, then that's the free market working. - WA

 ####  What can we do for SEO (search engine optimization)?

 Adding an about page would be the single biggest one.
 Another is getting an SSL certificate, because Google is starting to penalize unencrypted sites.
 Finally we'd want to get some links to our site from other reputable sites. - WA

 We should start spreading the word to people throughout the school, starting with the CS department, maybe get featured in our newspaper.
 Ideally we'd get popular through word-of-mouth. - GO

+Shit, yeah, that would be cool! - WA

 #### Do we have to worry about scalability?